• The Crypto Fire

 Applications of dApps

-dApps cater to various industries, offering innovative solutions for decentralized and transparent operations.
-Here are some common use cases:
+dApps crypto cater to various industries, offering innovative solutions for decentralized and transparent operations.
+A few everyday dApps examples:

 1. Financial Services (DeFi): DeFi apps like Uniswap and Aave enable peer-to-peer trading, lending, and borrowing without intermediaries.